zkl94/kubernetes-engine-samples/load-balancing/README.md

 # Setting up HTTP(S) Load Balancing with Ingress example

+> [!IMPORTANT]
+> This sample has now moved to the `networking/` directory.
+> Do not update this now deprecated directory, it will eventually be removed.

 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/GoogleCloudPlatform/kubernetes-engine-samples&cloudshell_tutorial=README.md&cloudshell_workspace=load-balancing)

 This example shows how to run a web application behind